TimNN/chaud/README.md

 help.
 Please include `trace` logs for `chaud`.

-To debug issues with undefined symbols, compiling with `-Csymbol-mangling-version=v0` can be useful because it include more information in the symbol name.
+To debug issues with undefined symbols, compiling with `-Csymbol-mangling-version=v0` can be useful because it includes more information in the symbol name.

 ## How It Works